|Interior, Port Authority Bus Terminal, decorated for the holidays.|

-In front of the Port Authority Bus Terminal, 8th Avenue.
+Port Authority Bus Terminal, 8th Avenue.

 After its opening, the Port Authority could barely keep up with increasing demand at the location.
 Ten years later, in 1960, the terminal underwent a major expansion, adding three levels of parking spaces for commuters arriving by car.
 A decade later, the terminal allocated a bus-only two-mile lane to alleviate bus congestion entering the city from New Jersey.
 In the decades that followed, the terminal added a north wing, many more dozens of mall-type stores, and a structural girded facade that modernized its appearance.
 (Source: Port Authority website)

 Over time, both the bus terminal and nearby Times Square cleaned up their acts.
 Yet, once again, the Port Authority is showing some wear, especially in context of recent construction.
 The Renzo Piano-designed high-tech glass and steel tower for The New York Times faces the terminal on the 8th Avenue side, making the terminal look outdated.
 In addition, many of the buses are now far removed from their dingier past, especially the swank new types outfitted with free WiFi and ample leg room, and they, too, seem much fancier than the Port Authority building.